Greentube/localize-router/README.md

 http://yourpath/home -> http://yourpath/en/home
 ```

-If no language is provided in the url path, application uses default path - language set in the browser or first locale in the config.
+If no language is provided in the url path, application uses:
+* cached language in LocalStorage (browser only) or
+* current language of the browser (browser only) or
+* first locale in the config

 Make sure you therefore place most common language (e.g. 'en') as a first string in the array of locales.

+> Note that `localize-router` does not redirect routes like `my/route` to translated ones e.g. `en/my/route`.
+All routes are prepended by currently selected language so route without language is unknown to Router.

 #### ng2-translate integration